Your cart

 Discover yourself.

-11 tips to get you in the mood when you’re feeling too tired to romp
+11 tips to get you in the mood when you’re feeling too tired for sex and intimacy

-11 tips to get you in the mood when you’re feeling too tired to romp
+11 tips to get you in the mood when you’re feeling too tired for sex and intimacy

-We’ve got 11 tips to get you in the mood when you’re feeling too tired to romp:
+We’ve got 11 tips to get you in the mood when you’re feeling too tired to dive into intimacy:

 1. Try dirty talk.
-Arousal starts in the mind so whispering fantasies into your partner's ear or asking them to talk dirty to you is a sure-fire way to build arousal and get you turned on.
+Arousal starts in the mind, so whispering fantasies into your partner's ear or asking them to talk dirty to you is a sure-fire way to build arousal and get you feeling turned on.

 2. Don’t overcomplicate sex positions.
 Simple positions are just as intimate but require less effort.

 3. Use pleasure products.
-They can give you a head start and help you put in the energy you’re lacking.
-You can either use it solo, with or in front of a partner.
-Try our Essensual Vibe for partnered use.
+These can give you a head start and help you channel some energy when you’re feeling low.
+Whether you use them solo or with a partner, try our Essensual Vibe for an added boost during partnered fun.

 5. Watch your favourite cinematic sex scene.
-That moment that makes your heart racy and your hands sweaty, get it up on the screen again.
+You know the one that makes your heart race and your palms sweaty?
+Cue it up on the screen again for a little inspiration.

 6. Put on some sweet sultry tunes.
-This will help create a sensual mood.
+Creating a sensual atmosphere can really set the mood.
 Follow our Spotify playlists to start listening.

 7. Use aphrodisiac scents.
-Either apply them to your wrist or in a diffuser; ginger, cinnamon, ginseng, sandalwood, bergamot, lavender are all aromas that can help trigger arousal.
+Apply them to your wrist or diffuse them in the air.
+Scents like ginger, cinnamon, ginseng, sandalwood, bergamot, and lavender can all help trigger arousal and enhance the experience.

 8. Put on something that makes you feel sexy.
-Silk or lace fabric lingerie will remind you of how confident you are.
+Slip into silk or lace lingerie that reminds you of your confidence.
+Feeling good in what you wear can work wonders.

 9. Have a hot shower.
-Take a moment to yourself to relax and get out of your mind and into your body.
-You may like to rub our Essensual Oil massage and body oil onto your naked body afterwards.
+Take a moment to relax and shift your focus from your mind to your body.
+You may enjoy rubbing our Essensual Oil massage and body oil onto your bare skin afterward.

 10. Use your mind.
-Your mind is a powerful tool, so much so that your brain is your largest sexual organ.
-Think back to the last time you had sex and how satisfied you were after.
+Your brain is your largest sexual organ, so think back to the last time you had a satisfying experience.
 Remind yourself that you’re investing in your intimate relationship.

 11. Schedule it in advance.
-While this may not seem as fun as spontaneous sex, knowing there's a specific time during the week that is dedicated to a moment of intimacy can help you mentally prepare.
+While it might not seem as spontaneous, knowing there’s a dedicated time during the week for intimacy can help you mentally prepare.
+It’s all about making it work for you.

 Do you have any other tips we’ve missed?
 Send us an email at hello@lbdo.com.au